project-chip/connectedhomeip/src/lib/address_resolve/README.md

 This library defines methods for resolving addresses of CHIP Nodes/Peers.

-While dnssd is used for lookups, that method generally can yield several IP addresses due to:
+While dnssd is used for discovery, that method generally can yield several IP addresses due to:

 -   multiple IP addresses per interface (e.g. LL, GUA, ULA or even IPv4)